threeaccents/smq/README.md

 # SMQ
 A broadcasting in-memory message queue.
+You can provide how many workers you want per task and have multiple listeners per task.

 ## Usage